 Generally, the statute of limitations in Florida for a typical car crash caused by the negligence of a driver is 4 years from the date of the accident.
-This means that your lawsuit against the other driver or vehicle owner must be filed in the correct court within 4 years of the accident, or else your case may be forever barred.
+This means that your lawsuit against the other driver or vehicle owner must be filed in the correct court within 4 years of the accident.
+Otherwise, your case may be forever barred.
 This is a difficult area of the law, so please consult with an accident attorney regarding the specific facts of your case.

 What does maximum medical improvement (MMI) mean and how does it relate to my car accident case?

 MMI is an acronym for Maximum Medical Improvement.
-Simply stated, it is a term used by your treating doctors to describe that your injuries and physical condition has improved as much as they ever will or, in other words, that you are as healthy and healed as you are ever going to be.
+Simply stated, it is a term used by your treating doctors to describe that your injuries and physical condition has improved as much as they ever will.
+In other words, it means that you are as healthy and healed as you are ever going to be.

 The driver who caused the car accident doesn’t have Bodily Injury (BI) liability insurance coverage.
 Can I still sue them?

-There is no requirement in the State of Florida that a registered owner of an automobile carry bodily injury liability coverage to pay for your injuries.
-An accident victim’s chances of recovering a substantial settlement against an uninsured driver are slim, unless that person has substantial assets to pay any judgment rendered against them.
+There is no requirement in the State of Florida that a registered owner of an automobile carries bodily injury liability coverage to pay for your injuries.
+An accident victim’s chances of recovering a substantial settlement against an uninsured driver are slim.
+This is unless that person has substantial assets to pay any judgment rendered against them.
 Uninsured Motorist (UM) insurance coverage, if you carry it on your own automobile, will be available to you in the event that you sustain a serious injury caused by an uninsured or underinsured driver.

 Why do we have to use my insurance company if I did nothing wrong to cause this accident?